Slone123c/obsidian-note/System Design Interview/Ch7 Design A Unique ID Generator In Distributed System.md

 	- Hard to scale with multiple data centers
 	- IDs do not go up with time accross multiple servers
 	- It does not scale well when a server is added or removed

+#### UUID
+UUID is a 128-bit number used to identify information in computer systems.
+- **Pros**
+	- No coordination between servers is needed.
+No synchronization issues.
+	- Easy to scale.
+ID generator can easily scale with web servers.
+- **Cons**
+	- 128 bits long
+	- IDs do not go up with time
+	- IDs could be non-numeric

+#### Ticket Server
+To use a centralized auto_increment feature in a single datavase server(Ticket Server).
+- **Pros**
+	- Numeric IDs
+	- Easy to implement, and it works for small to medium-scale applications.
+- **Cons**
+	-